 Establishing solid foundations early in the contract and commercial relationship lifecycle is critical for contracts to work.
 But this process starts long before contracts are signed.
 Two recent NAO reports provide insights into the importance of getting both the procurement strategy and process right.
 Experience has shown that not doing so can result in millions of pounds in legal costs – £100 million in one recent case – or an uncompetitive contract leading to additional costs.
 This latest blog in our commercial and contract management series shares our recent insights across the market management and sourcing domain of our contracts lifecycle.

-Our November 2016 report, Commercial and contract management – insights and emerging best practice (introduced in our earlier post Government’s contracts – new insights into best practice) sets out 20 areas of insights into good practice.
+Our November 2016 report, Commercial and contract management – insights and emerging best practice sets out 20 areas of insights into good practice.
 Four relate to ‘market management and sourcing’, as illustrated, including considering whether contracts represent a fair deal for contractors and are achievable.